 Taking a long-term or “upstream” prevention perspective, the Educational Policies Program makes a contribution to AIPG’s growing toolkit and provides a new avenue of work towards the prevention of genocide and other mass atrocities around the globe by directly engaging with educational actors – both at the State level and in civil society – while expanding AIPG’s target audience to directly include children and youth.
 More specifically, the EPP does this by developing projects that contribute to educating younger generations on the importance of combatting genocide and mass atrocities – incorporating both global and local perspectives – which help young people to develop preventive attitudes and behaviors from an early age.

 The Educational Policies Program focuses on three main areas of work:

 1. Providing support to State institutions with competencies in formal education and non-formal educational programming in the development or strengthening of educational policies and programs formulated for younger generations that promote the prevention of genocide or other mass atrocities.

-Notably, since 2016, as part of the broader range of activities developed by AIPR in collaboration with the Latin American Network for the Prevention of Genocide and Mass Atrocities, the Educational Policies Program has been working with the Latin American Network Focal Points of Brazil and El Salvador, as well as a group of national stakeholders in both countries, on a project entitled “Education for the Prevention of Mass Atrocities.”
+Notably, since 2016, as part of the broader range of activities developed by AIPG in collaboration with the Latin American Network for the Prevention of Genocide and Mass Atrocities, the Educational Policies Program has been working with the Latin American Network Focal Points of Brazil and El Salvador, as well as a group of national stakeholders in both countries, on a project entitled “Education for the Prevention of Mass Atrocities.”
 Efforts carried out as part of this project have primarily focused on the development of two educational initiatives, one in each country.
 Taking a preventive lens, these initiatives are crafted to respond to the realities and needs of each specific national context.